Skip to main content

 The part metadata, held in metadata_json, is returned in search query results.
 It can contain, for example, information that links the item to records in other systems.

-For Scale only users, custom_dims allows you to specify additional factors that can be used at query time to control the ranking of results.
+For Pro and Enterprise users, the custom_dimensions allows you to specify additional factors that can be used at query time to control the ranking of results.
 The custom dimensions must be defined ahead of time for the corpus, or else they'll be ignored.

-Vectara exposes a REST endpoint at the following URL to index content into a corpus:
+Vectara exposes a REST endpoint at the following URL to add a document into a corpus:

-The API Playground shows the full Standard Indexing REST definition.
+The API Reference shows the full Indexing REST definition.

 You can find the full Standard Indexing gRPC definition at indexing.proto.